projecthorus/horusbinary/README.md

 ### Demodulating using rtl_fm
 This assumes you want to use an rtl-sdr dongle on a headless Linux machine.
 ```
-rtl_fm -M raw -s 48000 -p 0 -f 434410000 | ./horus_demod -q -m binary - - | python horusbinary.py --stdin
+rtl_fm -M raw -s 48000 -p 0 -f 434648400 | ./horus_demod -q -m binary - - | python horusbinary.py --stdin
 ```
-Tune 1600 Hz below the expected centre frequency, and make sure that your dongle has a known ppm adjustment.
+Tune 1600 Hz below the expected centre frequency (i.e. 434.650 MHz - 1600 Hz = 434.648400 MHz = 434648400 Hz, as above), and make sure that your dongle has a known ppm adjustment.

 ### Demodulating using GQRX
-This assumes you have GQRX installed (`sudo apt-get install gqrx`) and working, have set up a USB demodulator over the signal of interest, and have enabled the [UDP output option](http://gqrx.dk/doc/streaming-audio-over-udp) by clicking the UDP button at the bottom-right of the GQRX window.
+This assumes you have GQRX installed (`sudo apt-get install gqrx` or similar) and working, have set up a USB demodulator over the signal of interest, and have enabled the [UDP output option](http://gqrx.dk/doc/streaming-audio-over-udp) by clicking the UDP button at the bottom-right of the GQRX window.

 ```
 $ nc -l -u localhost 7355 | ./horus_demod -m binary - - | python horusbinary.py --stdin